-- Attach the short bracket to the outside of the long bracket.
+- 1. Attach the short bracket to the outside of the long bracket.
 You must align the pins with the slides.
-Also, both bracket ends must face the same direction. - Adjust both the short and long brackets to the proper distance so that the rail fits snugly into the rack. - 3.
+Also, both bracket ends must face the same direction. - 2.
+Adjust both the short and long brackets to the proper distance so that the rail fits snugly into the rack. - 3.
 Secure the long bracket to the front side of the outer rail with two M5 screws and the short bracket to the rear side of the outer rail with three M5 screws. - 4.
-Repeat steps 1-4 for the other outer rail.
+Repeat steps 1-4 for the left outer rail.

-Figure 6-5: Installing the Rack Rails
+Figure 6-4: Installing the Chassis into a Rack